Nick Fitzgerald (American football): Professional career

-Tampa Bay Buccaneers

 Fitzgerald signed with the Tampa Bay Buccaneers as an undrafted free agent following the 2019 NFL draft.
 On August 31, 2019, Fitzgerald was waived by the Buccaneers and was signed to the practice squad the next day.
 He was released on October 8, 2019.

-St. Louis BattleHawks

 Fitzgerald signed with the St. Louis BattleHawks of the XFL on January 18, 2020.
 He had his contract terminated when the league suspended operations on April 10, 2020.

-TSL Sea Lions

 Fitzgerald signed with the Sea Lions of The Spring League in 2021.